Cidara Therapeutics Q1 2025 Earnings Call Transcript

 Gregory Renza

-That's great, really appreciate that.
-Maybe just as my follow-up and we can brace ourselves the details, just wanted to ask you to potentially just frame up the primary endpoint for Navigate and just that the composite and the mechanics collection around PCR, and of course the symptom collection and the EE visits.
+That's great.
+Really appreciate that.
+Maybe just as my follow-up, and we can brace ourselves for the details, but just wanted to ask you to potentially just frame up the primary endpoint for Navigate and just the composite and the mechanics of the data collection around the PCR and, of course, the symptom collection and the EE visits.
 Any additional color you could add about how that comes about would be greatly appreciated.
-Lots of investors
+Lots of investor interest.

-Absolutely, Nicole's in the best position to address that question on how we evaluate the primary endpoint in the NATAGate study.
+Absolutely.
+Nicole's in the best position to address that question on how we evaluate the primary endpoint in the Navigate study.
 Nicole?

 Nicole Davarpanah